Biomedical Engineering & Biotechnology Doctoral Program

 Doctoral students will register for a minimum of 30 credits of doctoral research with their faculty advisor (dissertation chair).
 They will use these credits during preparation and defense of the dissertation proposal, carrying out their dissertation research and preparation and defense of the doctoral dissertation.

-Approved UML course: IB 759 Dissertation Research (1-9 credits)
+Approved UMass Lowell course: IB 759 Dissertation Research (1-9 credits)

 3) Dissertation Proposal (Oral Preliminary Examination)